fulldecent/freescout-sidebar-webhook/README.md

 Anything that makes it simpler (removes unneded code) or more extensible for most people (adding a couple post parameters in `boot()`) will be a welcome improvement.

 ## Troubleshooting

+Hints

+* >  Class "Modules\SidebarWebhook\Providers\SidebarWebhookServiceProvider" not found

+  Did you rename the folder as per step 3?

 If something is not working, please try these steps so we can see what's wrong.